Studies have found that patients with Lyme disease experience exaggerated responses to pain and non-painful stimuli despite antibiotic treatment.

-In addition to pain-related changes, fibromyalgia patients show reduced tolerance to non-painful sensory stimulation — visual, auditory, olfactory, and tactile — along with abnormal brain processing of non-painful sensory stimuli.
+In addition to pain-related changes, fibromyalgia patients show reduced tolerance to non-painful sensory stimulation—visual, auditory, olfactory and tactile—along with abnormal brain processing of non-painful sensory stimuli, making this an important consideration for Lyme disease symptoms.

 Measuring the Brain’s Pain Response with fMRI